 Four Seasons Resort Maldives at Landaa Giraavaru

 Amaranto Bar, at the heart of Four Seasons Hotel London at Park Lane, features rich claret tones, dark wood panelling and an eclectic collection of portraits.
-It’s casual yet elegant – a perfect spot for relaxing with a cool-weather cocktail like the aptly named Winter Wonderland, inspired by the event of the same name just a short stroll away at Hyde Park.
+It’s casual yet elegant – a perfect spot for relaxing with a cool-weather cocktail like the aptly named Winter Wonderland.

-“This cocktail captures the feeling of excitement experienced at the fairground rides and ice-skating rink in the park, combined with the traditional flavour of roasted chestnuts,” says Lucia Massenzio, a rising star at Amaranto Bar.
+“This cocktail captures the feeling of excitement experienced around the city during winter combined with the traditional flavour of roasted chestnuts,” says Lucia Massenzio, a rising star at Amaranto Bar.
 For a show and a drink, have a seat and watch the Hotel’s mixologists shake their seasonal cocktails.
 Prefer wine?
 Take your pick from the exquisite wine wall that runs along both sides of the bar.

 Four Seasons Hotel London at Park Lane